renovate-bot/zw/docs/guides/syntax/03_ice.md

      prevent unnecessary downloads during `zi update`, as the timestamp of the archive file on the disk will be first compared with the HTTP last-modification time header.

-The flags can be combined in any order, e.g: `extract'!-'`.
+The flags can be combined in any order: `extract'!-'`.

-### `ziextract` {#ziextract}
+### `ziextract`

 Sometimes a more uncommon unpacking operation is needed.

 In such case you can directly use the function that implements the ice – it is called `ziextract`.

 It recognizes the following options: